BTMPL/react-bricks/README.md

 > Custom elements cannot be self-closing because HTML only allows a few elements to be self-closing.
 Always write a closing tag (&lt;app-drawer&gt;&lt;/app-drawer&gt;).

+#### `data-for` and `type` on style?

+The `data-for` is currently used to make sure the style is pulled into the shadow DOM and applied to the component.
+The `type` is set to `text/plain` in order for the browser to ignore the style, and not apply it to the custom components tag.

 #### My function passed as prop does not work.

 Right now only `on*` props are evaluated as functions